Yelp (YELP)

 8. EBITDA

-In Q1, Yelp generated an EBITDA profit margin of 23.7%, up 4.3 percentage points year on year.
-The increase was encouraging, and because its gross margin actually decreased, we can assume it was more efficient because its operating expenses like marketing, R&D, and administrative overhead grew slower than its revenue.
+This quarter, Yelp generated an EBITDA margin profit margin of 26.1%, down 2.1 percentage points year on year.
+Since Yelp’s EBITDA margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.

 9. Earnings Per Share